wkoszek/me/source/blog/2017-05-07-treat-ci-as-a-virtual-user.html.md

 ---
-title: "Why you do Continuous Integration wrong"
-title: "Treat Continuous Integration as your user"
+title: "Treat Continuous Integration as your virtual user"
 author: "Wojciech Adam Koszek"
-layout: post
+_layout: post
 description: >
   We use Continuous Integration incorrectly and waste user's time in doing so.
 In this article we talk about how to properly build the Continuous